KrisK1978/Bonnie-Alba-Motorcycle-Tours-Milestone1-UCFD/TESTING.md

-***The testing was also carried out on the Polish version of the website***

 ***Additional Testing***

-The website was tested by my fellow Code Institute students, family members and friends.
-I asked to review the content of the website and had been advised the font-size and font-colour could be different.
+*The website was tested by my fellow Code Institute students, family members and friends.
+I asked to review the content of the website and had been advised the font-size and font-colour could be different (changes had been applied as suggested).*

+*The testing was also carried out on the Polish version of the website.*